Are you looking for a simple, yet inexpensive storage solution for your bikes in the garage?

 Next, mark the board where the center of each stud will be on the top and bottom of the 2×6.

 TIP: If you have drywall on your garage, use a stud finder to determine where the studs are, then mark their locations (ends).
-After marking the wall then mark the board.
+After marking the wall, mark the board as well.

 Next, you need to determine where to place the hooks to hold the tires of the bikes.